kurusunagisa/Dragonfly-Key-Exchange/README.md

 # About
-This page explain about Dragonfly Key Exchange and implement it.
+This page explain about Dragonfly Key Exchange in Japanese and implement it.